mjperrone/dot_files/README.md

 * init.lua is the hammerspoon config
 * keybindings.json is VSCode keybindings config
 * ansible/ contains the config ansible requires to set up these dot files

+## Browser shortcuts

+I like being able to type short strings into the address bar to quickly navigate to custom pages or custom searches.
+This is implemented differently in the different browsers.

+In Firefox, you can do this with 'keywords' for bookmarks, and use `%s` as a placeholder for the string substitution.
+Since they are just bookmarks, you can use the bookmarks manager to import and export them.
+Go to the bookmarks manager (`shift-command-O`) and select `Import bookmarks from HTML...`.

+In Chrome, you can do this with [custom search engines](https://support.google.com/chrome/answer/95426) and use `%s` for the string substitution.
+Unfortunately they have to be added manually.
+At the [search engine settings page](chrome://settings/searchEngines) you can add a new search engine with the shortcut as the keyword and the URL as the search string.

+[browser-shortcuts.html](browser-shortcuts.html) is an HTML bookmark file which contains a list of browser shortcuts that I use.